 Guess who got more kills.

 I learned the lesson eventually.
 It pays to be prepared in life.
 In hunting, doubly so.
-As a bowhunter, there are specific things you should make sure to do before you head out, and there are specific things you should make sure to pack.
+As a bowhunter, there are specific things you should make sure to do before you head out, and there are specific things you should make sure to have in your hunting pack before deer season begins.

 Table of Contents